sparsell/classtech/Notes.md

 Login:
 - show a message/error "you must enter a user name and a password to be able to login" when user only enters one of the required
-@message = @children.empty? ?
-"There aren't any children in this grade.": false

 Child new.erb
 - Restrict duplication when creating a new device